VirtuosicAI/MIDI-Splitter-Lite/README.md

 	- File Name Prefixing: Choose to prepend the original MIDI file's name to each track.
 This option is useful for maintaining a reference to the original file when working with multiple tracks.

-	- Color-Coded Track Naming: Personalize your tracks by assigning specific colors (Red, Orange, Yellow, Green, Light Blue, Blue, Purple) to them.
-Simply input the desired names for your tracks under the color you want them to be.
+	- Color-Coded Track Naming: Personalize your tracks by assigning specific colors to them.
+Simply input the desired names for your tracks and choose the color you want them to be.

 	- Edit Track Names: Before splitting the tracks into individual tracks right click them to edit their names.